awsdocs/amazon-ec2-user-guide/doc_source/managing-users.md

 **Important**
 Ensure that you paste the public key in one continuous line\.
 The public key must not be split over multiple lines\.

       The user should now be able to log into the `newuser` account on your instance, using the private key that corresponds to the public key that you added to the `authorized_keys` file\.
+For more information about the different methods of connecting to a Linux instance, see [Connect to Your Linux Instance](AccessingInstances.md)\.

 ## Removing a User Account<a name="delete-user-acount"></a>